|Best machine-washable||Sunbeam Premium Electric Heated Throw Blanket||SEE IT||

-Need to accommodate two sleepers—and two different temps?
+Do you need to accommodate two sleepers—and two different temps?

 Dual-zone heated throw blankets are typically on the larger side, as they are designed to share with two people.
 You should expect to find all the same features with a dual-zone as you would want with a single zone.
 The best dual-zone heated blankets will be large enough to share, plush, machine washable, and feature customizable heat and automatic shut-off settings.

 Prefer a cordless option?